Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

 \subsubsection{Models}

 We implement \mainname based on CodeT5~\cite{DBLP:conf/emnlp/0034WJH21}, a family of encoder-decoder models for code understanding and generation.
-Due to the resource limit, we adopt the 220M variant and refer to our model as \mainname-220M.
+We adopt the 220M variant of CodeT5 as our base model for subsequent training and refer to our model as \mainname-220M.
+We also evaluate \mainname on T5Gemma2~\cite{zhang2025t5gemma2seeingreading}, a more recent encoder-decoder model family built upon Gemma 3.
+We adopt the 2B variant of T5Gemma2 as our base model and refer to this model as \mainname-2B.